Extended State Space for describing renormalized Fock spaces in QFT: Introduction

-In this work, we present new mathematical tools that are intended to help constructing both relativistic and non-relativistic QFTs.
-These tools include: \begin{itemize} \item A {\bf vector space of divergent integrals} $ \fr \in Ren_1 $. \item A {\bf field of (possible infinite) wave function renormalizations} $ eRen $, containing fractions of linear combinations of exponentials $ e^\fr $. \item An {\bf extended state space} $ \FB $, which is an $ eRen $-vector space over smooth, complex valued functions on configuration space, which are not necessarily $ L^2 $-integrable. $ \FB $ extends a dense domain of the Fock space $ \sF $. \item A {\bf second extended state space} $ \FB_{ex} $, which allows for multiplying wave functions in $ \FB $ also by elements $ \fr \in Ren_1 $ (and not only $ eRen $). \end{itemize}
+Our novel framework includes several mathematical tools that allow for rigorous manipulations with infinite quantities in QFT.
+These tools include: \begin{itemize} \item A \textbf{vector space of divergent integrals} $ \fr \in \Ren_1 $. \item A \textbf{field of (possibly infinite) wave function renormalizations} $ \eRen $, containing exponentials $ e^\fr $ and fractions of linear combinations thereof.
+In particular, $ \eRen $ is a field extension of $ \CCC $. \item An \textbf{extended state space (ESS)} $ \FB $, which is an $ \eRen $-vector space over smooth, complex-valued functions on configuration space, which are not necessarily $ L^2 $-integrable. $ \FB $ extends a dense subspace of the Fock space, $ \sF $. \item A \textbf{second ESS} $ \FB_{\ex} $, which allows for multiplying $ \Psi \in \FB $ by elements $ \fr \in \Ren_1 $ (and not only by elements of $ \eRen $). \end{itemize}

-For several non-relativistic models, non-perturbative dynamics on $ \sF $ have been established by proving self-adjointness of a cutoff-free Hamiltonian $ H $ on a Fock space domain $ dom(H) \subseteq \sF $.
-For other models, a formal $ H $ for generating perturbative dynamics exists, but it is an unsolved task to implement non-perturbative dynamics on $ \sF $.\\